 Figure 2 shows time courses of the concentrations of chemical substances, obtained by using an ODE (= ordinary differential equation) solver in MATLAB software (MathWorks).
-Calculation conditions are as follows: the external concentrations (concentrations in the exterior) of chemical substances entering an open reaction network (R1 to R6 and R13) range between 2 and $8 \times 10^{-3}$ M (M = mol dm-3), while those of outgoing reaction products (R43 to R49) are $5 \times 10^{-4}$ M for all.
+Calculation conditions are as follows: the external concentrations (concentrations in the exterior) of chemical substances entering an open reaction network (R_1 to R_6 and R{13}) range between 2 and 8×10^{-3} M (M = mol dm-3), while those of outgoing reaction products (R{43} to R{49}) are 5×10^{-4} M for all.
 These concentrations are kept constant and therefore an open reaction network is placed under a constant thermodynamic force, as explained later.
-The initial concentrations of chemical substances in an open reaction network are chosen to be $1 \times 10^{-3}$ M for all.
-The rate constants $k_f$ for reactions vary between 0.6 and 1.1 M-1 s-1, with $k_f/k_b$ ranging from 1.4 to 2.6, while the rate constants $k{di}$ for inflows or outflows of chemical substances are chosen between 0.94 and $1.0 \times 10^{-3}$ s-1.
+The initial concentrations of chemical substances in an open reaction network are chosen to be 1×10^{-3} M for all.
+The rate constants k_f for reactions vary between 0.6 and 1.1 M-1 s-1, with k_f/k_b ranging from 1.4 to 2.6, while the rate constants k{di} for inflows or outflows of chemical substances are chosen between 0.94 and 1.0×10^{-3} s-1.

-We can see from Figure 2 that the concentrations of chemical substances in an open reaction network initially change in а complex way but gradually approach constant and finally be- come constant, indicating that an open reaction net- work reaches a stationary state.
-Figure 3 concentration shows а profile of chemical substances in a stationary state, obtained at a time of t $= 5 \times 10^5$ s.
+We can see from Figure 2 that the concentrations of chemical substances in an reaction network initially change in complex way but gradually approach constant finally be- come constant, indicating that an open reaction net- work reaches a stationary state.
+Figure 3 concentration shows a profile chemical substances in a stationary state, obtained at a time of t $= 5 \times 10^5 \text{ s.}$ achieved in all cases thus far investigated, including a case in which all chemical substances (R1 to R{49}) can diffuse out of a reaction network.
+A concentration profile of chemical substances in a stationary state little depended on parallel increases or decreases of the external concentrations of source substances but largely depended on changes in their relative concentrations.
+Similarly, a concentration profile in a stationary state little depended on parallel increases or decreases in $k{\rm f}$ and k{di} but largely depended on changes in their relative values.
+Interestingly, a concentration profile in a stationary state was kept unchanged even when the initial concentrations of chemical substances in an open reaction network were decreased to zero, indicating

 Calculations were done under various conditions.
-A stationary state was achieved in all cases thus far investigated, including a case in which all chemical substances $(R_1$ to $R{49}$ ) can diffuse out of a reaction network.
-A concentration profile of chemical substances in a stationary state little depended on parallel increases or decreases of the external concentrations of source substances but largely depended on changes in their relative concentrations.
-Similarly, a concentration profile in a stationary state little depended on parallel increases or decreases in $k{\rm f}$ and $k{di}$ but largely depended on changes in their relative values.
-Interestingly, a concentration profile in a stationary state was kept unchanged even when the initial concentrations of chemical substances in an open reaction network were decreased to zero, indicating that an open reaction network of Figure 1 has ability to reproduce itself.
+A stationary state was that an open reaction network of Figure 1 has ability to reproduce itself.